pebble-dev/pebble-dev.github.io/howto.md

 * Make sure Dialer for Pebble app has system permissions to access Contacts, Call Log, Dialer and SMS on your phone.

 This should fix the issue.
 In case if Dialer for Pebble works inconsistently, make sure it runs in background both on your Pebble (*Settings* and then *Background App*) and on your phone.

+### This watchface doesn't show weather info any more, or the info is wrong

+Unfortunately, some often used weather services have folded, or changed their API.
+Watchfaces using those APIs now can't fetch their weather info any more.
+See if the watchface can switch API, or choose another watchface.
+Please note that this is unrelated to the Rebble Weather and Dictation services plan.

+### Dictation doesn't work: "Error occurred.
+Try again."

+Go in the Pebble App to *Settings* and choose *Voice Language*.
+Change it to an other language.
+Then, change it back to your preferred language.

 ## General hints